CommonGateway/CoreBundle/docs/classes/Service/InstallationService.md

 public valdiateJsonSchema (array $schema)
 ```

-Perform a very basic check to see if a schema file is a valid json-schema file.
+Performce a very basic check to see if a schema file is a valid json-schema file.